SixArm/venn/README.md

   * `or`

-Intersection:
+### Intersection

-  * Set operation is (A intersection B) a.k.a. logical "and".
+Set operation is (A intersection B) a.k.a. logical "and".

-  * Print lines that are in every one of the inputs.
+Print lines that are in every one of the inputs.

+Synonyms:

   * `i` `intersection`